Son Suk-ku: Early life

-Son was born on February 7, 1983, in Taepyeong-dong, Jung-gu, Daejeon, South Korea.
+Son was born on February 7, 1983, in Taepyeong-dong, Jung District, Daejeon, South Korea.
 He started studying abroad early in middle school and continued his studies in Canada and the United States.
 He majored in visual arts and film at the School of Art Institute of Chicago, dreaming of becoming a documentary director.

 In 2005, during his mandatory military service, he volunteered to join the Zaytun Division, a Republic of Korea Army contingent which carried out peacekeeping and reconstruction missions in war-torn Iraq.

 Career

 Son began his acting career, playing a minor role in 2014 film Scarlet Innocence and appeared in Black Stone (2016), Sense8 (2017) and Mother (2018).

-His popularity began to rise with his starring role in KBS2 romantic comedy drama Matrimonial Chaos (2018) and his supporting role in tvN political thriller drama Designated Survivor: 60 Days (2019).
+His popularity began to rise with his starring role in KBS2 romantic comedy drama Matrimonial Chaos (2018) and his supporting role in the tvN political thriller drama Designated Survivor: 60 Days (2019).

-In 2021, he played the role of captain Im Ji-seop in Netflix series D.P.
+In 2021, he played Captain Im Ji-seop in the Netflix series D.P.
 The same year, he starred in the romance film Nothing Serious which marked his first big-screen leading role.
-Son made his directorial debut in Watcha short film Unframed – Rebroadcast.
+Son made his directorial debut in the Watcha short film Unframed – Rebroadcast.